How to Make Winning Decisions

 bumpy the ride could be.
 Before considering potential solutions, I like

-to have a clear understanding of what I hope to accomplish.
+to have a clear understanding of what I hope to accomplish and how I will know I am done.
 This helps

-me choose an appropriate solution and also helps me check for possible
+me choose an appropriate solution and helps me check for possible

 unintended consequences.

-Think about the questions in the section above and imagine what might
+Think about the questions in the introduction and imagine what might

 change if you get everything you asked for.